 There's a reason why, in the South, bakers use bleached low-protein flour called White Lily to make biscuits: it allows them to roll, cut, and stack the biscuit dough repeatedly without developing too much gluten.
-But if you use all-purpose flour like I do, or a higher protein flour, there is a risk that all that manipulating of the dough will lead to tough biscuits as the gluten develops the more you handle it.
+But if you use all-purpose flour as I do, or a higher protein flour, there is a risk that all that manipulation of the dough will lead to tough biscuits as the gluten develops the more you handle it.

 You have to handle biscuit dough as little as possible, just enough to form a dough.
 You don't want to knead the dough more than 2 or 3 times, just enough to gather all the pieces of shaggy dough into one ball.
-You aren't making bread and we don't want to develop the gluten, nor do we want an elastic dough.
+You aren't making bread and we don't want to develop gluten, nor do we want an elastic dough.
 Quite the opposite.
 Other options to consider for next time if you are having trouble with tough biscuits:

 - add a tablespoon of vinegar to your liquid (milk or cream): the vinegar will lower the pH of the dough, making it more difficult for gluten to form (just like you would add vinegar to a pie dough you are making)

 - replace the milk with buttermilk: buttermilk is an acidic dairy and that acidity, besides providing flavour, makes it a great baking ingredient to use when you want to minimize gluten formation

 - replace the all-purpose flour with lower protein flour, as they do in the south.
 Or perhaps try combining a couple different types of flour, like all-purpose flour with a little spelt flour.